The Cons Of Paying With A Check

 Of all the payment options, checks are the most likely to be used for fraud or identity theft.
 Checks contain all of the information a nefarious person needs to commit these crimes: your name, address, and account and routing numbers.

-There is a long waiting period between when you write and mail the check and when the merchant or mortgage servicer deposits the check.
 Another problem with sending a check through the mail is that it isn’t as reliable as an automatic online payment.
 During high-volume seasons, such as around the holidays, your mail can be delayed for an indeterminate amount of time.
 Or sometimes areas of bad weather can cause the mail to run slower than normal.
 There have been a couple of occasions during my tenure as a homeowner when my mortgage payment has been late because the mail took longer to arrive than I expected.
 (Don’t tell my parents!)
 Since I switched over to paperless statements and recurring payments through my mortgage servicer, I haven’t missed another payment.

-Checks can be returned if a signature doesn’t match what’s on file.
+Your bank may return a check can be returned if a signature doesn’t match what’s on file.
 If you were in a hurry and had to sign something quickly, your signature may be sloppy, and if the bank decides the signature doesn’t match what’s on file, it can reject the payment.
 You could then be charged late fees.
 Sometimes, people will postdate checks to save themselves the trouble of writing multiple checks over time.
 But that doesn’t prevent the checks from being cashed early, which could cause big financial problems if you’re not expecting an early withdrawal from your account.

 Easy Payment Alternatives